AmateurECE/twardyece-blog/_posts/2023-05-13-asahi-mesa-gentoo.md

     Selects: RUST_DRM_SCHED [=n] && IOMMU_SUPPORT [=y] && IOMMU_IO_PGTABLE_LPAE [=y] && RUST_DRM_GEM_SHMEM_HELPER [=n] && RUST_APPLE_RTKIT [=n]
 ```

 `CONFIG_RUST` is unset!
 Why would that be?
-I have rust installed, and I have the
+I have rust installed, and I have
-Rust USE flag set on the `sys-kernel/asahi-sources`.
+the Rust USE flag set on the `sys-kernel/asahi-sources`.
 What gives?
-Looking a little
+Looking a
-further, `CONFIG_RUST` depends on `CONFIG_RUST_IS_AVAILABLE`, a variable that is unset
+little further, `CONFIG_RUST` depends on `CONFIG_RUST_IS_AVAILABLE`, a variable
-and has no description in `menuconfig`.
-As you might imagine, it's not possible to set
+that is unset and has no description in `menuconfig`.
+As you might imagine,
-this variable in your `.config`.
+it's not possible to set this variable in your `.config`.
 I tried.
+So, I
-So, I decided to go back to the
+decided to go back to the
 [instructions to build the kernel with Rust support][3].
-I already had Rust installed,
-of course.

 ```
 [edtwardy@hackbook test-kernel]$ make -C /usr/src/linux-6.2.0_p12-asahi O=$PWD LLVM=1 rustavailable